Henry T. Oxnard

-Henry Thomas Oxnard (June 23, 1860 – June 8, 1922) was a French-born, American entrepreneur and namesake of Oxnard, California and its Henry T. Oxnard Historic District.
+Henry Thomas Oxnard (June 23, 1860 – June 8, 1922) was a French-born American entrepreneur and namesake of Oxnard, California, and its Henry T. Oxnard Historic District.
 Oxnard was president of both the American Beet Sugar Company (which later changed its name to American Crystal Sugar Company) and the American Beet Sugar Association, which represents all the beet sugar factories in the United States.
 He and his brothers controlled five sugar factories in the United States.

-Background
+Early life

 Henry Thomas Oxnard was born to Adeline (née Brown) and Thomas A. Oxnard.
-He had three brothers, Robert, Benjamin A. and James G. In 1860, Oxnard's French-born father sold his sugar cane plantations and refinery in Louisiana, and by doing so was able to escape the business risks of the American Civil War by returning to his native France where Henry was born in Marseilles the year before the Civil War started.
-The family returned to the United States where Henry Oxnard would grow up in Massachusetts and attend Harvard College.
+He had three brothers, Robert, Benjamin A. and James G. In 1860, Oxnard's French-born father sold his sugar cane plantations and refinery in Louisiana, and by doing so was able to escape the business risks of the American Civil War by returning to his native France, where Henry was born in Marseille the year before the Civil War started.
+The family returned to the United States, where Henry Oxnard grow up in Massachusetts and attended Harvard College.

+Career

-In 1889, Oxnard and his associates established a sugar refinery in Grand Island, Nebraska.
-In 1891, two more plants were built in Chino, California and Norfolk, Nebraska.
+In 1889, Oxnard and his associates established a beet sugar refinery in Grand Island, Nebraska.
+In 1891, two more plants were built in Chino, California, and Norfolk, Nebraska, and one in Rocky Ford, Colorado.
 In 1899, Oxnard opened a factory in Ventura County, California.
 The area around the plant later would become the town of Oxnard.